balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ---

 <p style="text-align:justify;">
 Messaging is cool.
 It allows to deal with a broad set of various problems that developers face on a daily basis.
 It is not a silver bullet though.
-One must carefully access if their architectural drivers fit this pattern. <b>Heuristics</b> that might help you with this decision are:
+One must carefully access if their architectural drivers fit this pattern.
+A list of <b>heuristics</b> that might help you with this decision:
 </p>

 <ul>
-<li>Communication between some components needs to be asynchronous - the producer fires and forgets. </li>
+<li>Communication between some components needs to be asynchronous - producer fires and forgets. </li>
-<li>The receiver should process the messages at its own pace - independent from producer’s pace.
+<li>Consumer should process the messages at its own pace - independent from producer’s pace.
 This is so-called <i>throttling</i>.</li>
-<li>Communication should be reliable - the message broker can store and forward messages.
-Thus, the producer does not need to care about retrying.</li>
+<li>Communication should be reliable - message broker can store and forward messages.
+Thus, producer does not need to care about retrying.</li>
 <li>We deal with <i>occasionally connected</i> devices.
 Those are component that tend to be offline or down but need to synchronize as soon as the reconnect.
-Disconnection cannot affects the producer.
+Disconnection must not affect the producer.
 The need for two components to be alive at the same time is called <i>temporal coupling</i>.</li>
 <li>There is a need for multicast/broadcast.</li>
-<li>One of our components use event sourcing.
-You can learn about that concept listening to that <a href="https://www.youtube.com/watch?v=WRUMjjqF1nc">talk</a></li>
+<li>One of our components use <i>event sourcing</i>.
+You can learn about that concept listening to this <a href="https://www.youtube.com/watch?v=WRUMjjqF1nc">talk.</a></li>
 <li>There is already a production setup of a message broker in your infrastructure.</li>
 </ul>

 <p style="text-align:justify;">
-Note that there are also heuristics at not necessarily distributed level like Inversion of Control - sending messages to other parts of the application in order to continue the business flow (spring events are a perfect fit for that use-case).
+Note that those are mosty heuristics at distributed level.
+One can easly thing about benefits of having messaging in monoliths architectures too.
+Like <i>Inversion of Control</i> - sending messages to other parts of the application in order to continue the business flow (spring-events are a perfect fit for that use-case).
 Another one is programming model like concurrency control implemented in actor model with its queue of messages processed one at a time.
-In this article we are going to tackle how to test message-driven systems used in order to implement transport mechanism (first five heuristics) and event sourcing.
+In this article we are going to tackle how to test message-driven systems used in order to implement transport mechanism in distributed syastems (first five heuristics) and event sourcing.
 </p>

 <p style="text-align:justify;">